chappjc/chappjc/README.md

-# Hi, I’m Jonathan Chappelow
+ℹ️ Hi, I’m Jonathan Chappelow!
 I'm a software engineer, technical leader, and backend systems architect with a focus on distributed systems, applied cryptography, and performance-critical infrastructure.
 Rooted in computational imaging and scientific research.
 I thrive on designing elegant, scalable systems—especially where decentralization, systems and protocol design, R&D, and strong typing intersect.

 > 🔧 I build backends, protocols, and **teams**.